Health officials sound alarm as invasive tick, new to US, spreads

-An exotic tick previously unknown to the United States is spreading across the eastern United States with sightings in eight states this summer.
+An exotic tick previously unknown to the United States is spreading across the eastern United States with sightings in seven states this summer.

 Native to East and Central Asia, the tick was thought to have been found for the first time in the United States after it was located on a farm in Hunterdon County, New Jersey, in November, but the U.S. Department of Agriculture's National Veterinary Services Laboratory recently confirmed a tick taken from a dog in Union County, New Jersey, in 2013 also was a longhorned tick.